nathanseville/RES-Labo-HTTPInfra/README.md

 ## Load balancing: round-robin vs sticky sessions

 > Our loadbalencer can now stick a session to a specific server.
-On the first request the request proxy asign a server to the user.
+On the first request the reverse proxy asign a server to the user.
 The server is stored in a cookie.

 ### Proof